 Luckily, robotics have changed so much that robots can be assembled as easily as a kit in some cases.
 Here you can find different types of the most important robot grippers in the market right now.

-If you want to be informed about our engineering challenges, click on the button below
+If you want to be informed about our robotics and automation challenges, check out our recent challenges section.

 Types of Robot Grippers